About This Course

 See Fees and Costs for full details.

-Applicants will have an honours degree in History (at 2H2) or a cognate subject, or its equivalent.
+Applicants will have a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) or a cognate subject, or its equivalent.
 See Requirements for full details.

 The taught component (Part I) will provide a practical guide to the writing of Irish Local History, discussing the most effective use of the main sources (both public and private records, from the thirteenth century to the twentieth) from a historical perspective.
 Particular attention will be devoted to the historiographical dimension of research and to the changing relationship between local and national history.